on & off the field

 The NFL Foundation works with the League, its 32 Clubs and players to give back to the communities where our game is played.

-Through our work with the American Heart Association and The Cooper Institute, we support the NFL PLAY 60 campaign – to encourage kids to be active every day for 60 minutes.
-Initiatives such as the NFL PLAY 60 Challenge and the NFL PLAY 60 FITNESSGRAM program are integral parts of PLAY 60, and promote physical activity and healthy environments for children in their schools and homes.
+Through our work with the American Heart Association, National Dairy Council and The Cooper Institute, we support the NFL PLAY 60 campaign – to encourage kids to be active for at least 60 minutesevery day.
+Initiatives such as the NFL PLAY 60 Challenge, Fuel Up to Play 60 and the NFL PLAY 60 FITNESSGRAM program are integral parts of PLAY 60, and promote physical activity and healthy environments for children in their schools and homes.

-We want as many children as possible to PLAY 60 which is why the NFL Foundation provides grants to its 32 Clubs to support activities in their areas that encourage kids to be physically active.
+We want as many children as possible to PLAY 60 which is why the NFL Foundation provides grants to its 32 Clubs to support activities in their local markets and surrounding communites that encourage kids to be physically active.

 The NFL Foundation initiatives and grant programs provide funding to support youth football, health and safety for athletes and community programs.